-Its turbulent history includes the rule of the Teutonic Knights in the 14th century, who then lost it to Prussia, and after the first shots of World War II were fired at the nearby Polish garrison Westerplatte, it came under occupation of Nazi Germany in 1939.
+Its turbulent history includes the rule of the Teutonic Knights in the 14th century, who then lost it to Prussia, and after the first shots of World War II were fired on the nearby peninsula of Westerplatte, it was occupied by Nazi Germany in 1939.

 The richest architecture is visible in the historic quarter of the Main Town.
-Its main thoroughfare, known as the Royal Way, is spectacular.
+Its primary thoroughfare, known as the Royal Way, is spectacular.
 Lined with magnificent buildings featuring beautifully painted facades and entered through grand stone gateways at either end, this was the route along which the Polish Kings paraded during their visits.

-Parallel to the Royal Way is Gdañsk's most picturesque street, Mariacka Lane, lined with quaint 17th Century burgher houses with decorative steps and iron railings.
+Parallel to the Royal Way is Gdansk's most picturesque street, Mariacka Lane, lined with quaint 17th-century burgher houses with decorative steps and iron railings.
 The gigantic St Mary's Church towers over the city and offers splendid panoramic views.